 Note that $\partial(S^1 \times D^3) = S^1 \times S^2 = \partial(D^2 \times S^2)$, where the Kirby diagram of $D^2 \times S^2$ is given by a $0$-framed unknot.
-Moving from the dotted circle to the $0$-framed unknot as in Figure \ref{dot} is done via surgery in the interior of the $4$-manifold, and the symbol $\overset{\partial}{\sim}$ denotes that there is a diffeomorphism between the two boundary $3$-manifolds.
+Moving from the dotted circle to the $0$-framed unknot as in Figure \ref{dot} is done via surgery in the interior of the $4$-manifold, and the symbol $\sim_{\delta}$ denotes that there is a diffeomorphism between the two boundary $3$-manifolds.

-Given a Kirby diagram with $1$-handles, we can switch to dotted circle notation by isotoping the attaching circles of any $2$-handles so that they avoid the regions between the attaching balls of the $1$-handles.
-Then we can push the balls together and switch to dotted circle notation.
-In doing this we must remember that curves running through the $4$-dimensional $1$-handle are linked with the dotted circle and are joined together by the gluing data of the $4$-dimensional $1$-handles.
-We will use the convention of drawing dotted lines to indicate the paths taken to push any balls together (For more information see \autocite[Section 5.4]{gompfstipsicz}).
-Applying this operation to the Kirby diagram of the $4$-manifold $X_f$ we have found with $\partial X_f = M_{f}$, then changing the dotted circles to $0$-framed unknots gives us a surgery diagram for $M_{f}$.
-The framings are well-defined once we have drawn the dotted lines.
+Given a Kirby diagram with $1$-handles, we switch to dotted circle notation by isotoping the attaching circles of any $2$-handles so that they avoid the regions between the attaching balls of the $1$-handles.
+Then push the balls together and switch to dotted circle notation.
+After doing this, the curves running through the $1$-handle are linked with the dotted circle, and joined together by the gluing data of the $1$-handles.
+We use the convention of drawing dotted lines to indicate the paths taken to push any balls together; see \autocite[Section 5.4]{gompfstipsicz} for more details.
+Applying this operation to the Kirby diagram of the $4$-manifold $X_f$ obtained above, with $\partial X_f = M_{f}$, then changing the dotted circles to $0$-framed unknots, gives a framed link for $M_{f}$.

-Note that there is a natural way to switch to dotted circle notation using the ribbon graphs above; we simply push the two balls given by the coupons together along a dotted line running to the right.
+There is a natural way to switch to dotted circle notation using the ribbon graphs above; push the two balls given by the coupons together along a dotted line running to the right.
 An example is given by Figure \ref{surgery1}.
+In summary: